 Now onto the next step which is putting the cat and the carrier into the car.

-Let us assume that the cat is now used to being in the carrier with the door closed and a blanket or towel over the top.
+Let us assume that the cat is now used to being in the carrier after having followed the steps above, with the door closed and a blanket or towel over the top.

 Take the carrier to the car with the cat inside and secure the cat carrier with a seatbelt.